Todd Blanchfield: Illawarra Hawks (2018–2020)

-Perth Wildcats (2020–present)
+Perth Wildcats (2020–2023)

 On 20 July 2020, Blanchfield signed a two-year contract with the Perth Wildcats.
 In game one of the Wildcats' semi-final series against the Illawarra Hawks on 10 June 2021, they lost 74–72 despite a game-high 24 points from Blanchfield.
 After winning game two 79–71, Blanchfield scored 21 of his 24 points in the first half of the Wildcats' 79–71 win in game three to clinch the series 2–1.
 In game one of the grand final series against Melbourne United, the Wildcats lost 73–70 despite a game-high 27 points from Blanchfield.
 They went on to lose the series 3–0.

 On 21 September 2021, Blanchfield was sidelined for three to four months after undergoing surgery to repair damaged cartilage in his left knee.
 He returned from injury in mid December, but in just his second game of the season, he re-injured his left knee.
 He was subsequently ruled out for a further three to four weeks.
 On 6 March 2022, he scored 17 of his season-high 22 points in the first quarter of the Wildcats' 92–73 win over the Adelaide 36ers.

 On 27 May 2022, Blanchfield re-signed with the Wildcats on a three-year deal.
 He played his 350th NBL game in October 2022.

+On 14 April 2023, Blanchfield parted ways with the Wildcats.

+Return to Illawarra (2023–present)

+On 28 June 2023, Blanchfield signed a two-year deal with the Illawarra Hawks, returning to the franchise for a second stint.
+In March 2024, he played his 400th NBL game.

+Blanchfield started the 2024–25 NBL season averaging 8.5 minutes in the opening 20 games.
+Following an injury to import Darius Days, his minutes increased to 18.2 minutes over the next nine matches.
+In game one of the Hawks' semi-finals series against the South East Melbourne Phoenix, Blanchfield had 16 points with four 3-pointers along with six rebounds in a win.
+In game three, he scored 28 points and hit a career-high eight 3-pointers in a 126–96 win, helping the Hawks advance to the grand final.
+He helped the Hawks defeat Melbourne United 3–2 in the grand final series to win his first NBL championship.
+In 33 games for the season, he averaged 5.4 points and 2.1 rebounds per game.

+On 7 April 2025, Blanchfield re-signed with the Hawks on a three-year deal.
+In November 2025, he played his 450th NBL game, becoming just the 32nd player in NBL history to play 450 games.